rl-sensors/pendulum-r-esp32/README.md

 The servo [Hitec D645MW](https://hitecrcd.com/products/servos/sport-servos/digital-sport-servos/d645mw/product) is controlled through [servo shield]( https://www. adafruit.com/product/815).
 This allows the MCU and servo to be powered separately and protect the MCU when servo fails (which does happen every few hundreds hours of operation).

+We experimented with different servos - with varying success.
+The D645MW is very smooth and has a good holding torque and it's quite durable.
+We were able to train with Turnigy TGY-WP23 as well but it oscillates and breaks quite fast.
+We also tried [HSB-9380TH](https://hitecrcd.com/products/servos/digital/brushless-digital/hsb-9380th-ultra-torque-brushless-titanium-gear-servo/product) but it was not possible to even start training because it developed powerful oscillation.